 A Place in the Sun: They declared no change in their top three favourite destinations, Spain, France and Portugal.
 Greece climbed two positions to number four while Italy dropped to number 5.
 Cyprus is at number six, while Florida fell two ranks to number seven.
 Turkey jumped back in at position eight while Bulgaria and Barbados are two new entries.

 Business Insider took a different route by publishing 25 countries offering CIPs.
 Called Citizenship by Investment programs, the list caters to the latest trend of buying a home to get a passport.
 For example, a single person in Thailand can get a 5-year residency visa by investing just THD 500,000 valued at around $15, 253.
 In a country where the cost of living is low, this is appealing, but you will compromise on lifestyle standards.

 With a current lucrative exchange rate, Turkey’s prices are luring in foreigners eager to cash in on the excellent value for money.
-The country sold 40,000 homes to foreigners in 2018, and with prices in some areas like Alanya and Altinkum starting at just £40,000, budget buyers can easily get their foot onto the Turkish real estate ladder.
+The country sold 40,000 homes to foreigners in 2018, and with affordable prices in some areas like Alanya and Altinkum, budget buyers can easily get their foot onto the Turkish real estate ladder.
 (Property for sale in Turkey.)